American International Group Inc. Decreases Stock Position in Ormat Technologies, Inc. (NYSE:ORA)

-American International Group Inc. cut its holdings in Ormat Technologies, Inc. (NYSE:ORA – Get Rating) by 2.3% during the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 24,810 shares of the energy company’s stock after selling 589 shares during the period.
-American International Group Inc.’s holdings in Ormat Technologies were worth $1,653,000 as of its most recent SEC filing.
+American International Group Inc. cut its stake in Ormat Technologies, Inc. (NYSE:ORA – Get Rating) by 2.3% in the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 24,810 shares of the energy company’s stock after selling 589 shares during the period.
+American International Group Inc.’s holdings in Ormat Technologies were worth $1,653,000 at the end of the most recent quarter.

-A number of other institutional investors have also bought and sold shares of ORA.
-Strs Ohio raised its stake in Ormat Technologies by 800.0% in the third quarter.
-Strs Ohio now owns 900 shares of the energy company’s stock valued at $59,000 after buying an additional 800 shares in the last quarter.
-Geneos Wealth Management Inc. raised its stake in Ormat Technologies by 38.6% in the third quarter.
-Geneos Wealth Management Inc. now owns 880 shares of the energy company’s stock valued at $59,000 after buying an additional 245 shares in the last quarter.
-Private Capital Group LLC raised its stake in Ormat Technologies by 19.1% in the third quarter.
-Private Capital Group LLC now owns 1,104 shares of the energy company’s stock valued at $74,000 after buying an additional 177 shares in the last quarter.
-Exchange Traded Concepts LLC acquired a new stake in Ormat Technologies in the third quarter valued at $83,000.
-Finally, Canada Pension Plan Investment Board acquired a new stake in Ormat Technologies in the second quarter valued at $124,000.
-Institutional investors own 90.76% of the company’s stock.
+Other large investors also recently added to or reduced their stakes in the company.
+Strs Ohio boosted its holdings in Ormat Technologies by 800.0% in the third quarter.
+Strs Ohio now owns 900 shares of the energy company’s stock valued at $59,000 after purchasing an additional 800 shares during the period.
+Geneos Wealth Management Inc. boosted its holdings in Ormat Technologies by 38.6% in the third quarter.
+Geneos Wealth Management Inc. now owns 880 shares of the energy company’s stock valued at $59,000 after purchasing an additional 245 shares during the period.
+Private Capital Group LLC boosted its holdings in Ormat Technologies by 19.1% in the third quarter.
+Private Capital Group LLC now owns 1,104 shares of the energy company’s stock valued at $74,000 after purchasing an additional 177 shares during the period.
+Exchange Traded Concepts LLC purchased a new position in Ormat Technologies in the third quarter valued at $83,000.
+Finally, Canada Pension Plan Investment Board purchased a new position in Ormat Technologies in the second quarter valued at $124,000.
+Hedge funds and other institutional investors own 90.76% of the company’s stock.

-In related news, President Shlomi Argas sold 2,117 shares of the business’s stock in a transaction dated Monday, December 13th.
-The stock was sold at an average price of $80.00, for a total value of $169,360.00.
-The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Insiders own 1.10% of the company’s stock.
+A number of analysts have weighed in on the company.
+Oppenheimer cut their price target on Ormat Technologies from $86.00 to $85.00 and set an “outperform” rating on the stock in a research note on Friday, February 25th.
+StockNews.com upgraded Ormat Technologies from a “sell” rating to a “hold” rating in a research note on Monday, February 28th.
+Bank of America cut Ormat Technologies from a “buy” rating to a “neutral” rating and cut their price target for the company from $94.00 to $75.00 in a research note on Wednesday, January 26th.
+Finally, JPMorgan Chase & Co. cut their price target on Ormat Technologies from $82.00 to $73.00 in a research note on Thursday, January 20th.
+Four research analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
+According to MarketBeat.com, Ormat Technologies has an average rating of “Hold” and an average price target of $76.20.

-Ormat Technologies (NYSE:ORA – Get Rating) last issued its quarterly earnings results on Wednesday, February 23rd.
-The energy company reported $0.41 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.39 by $0.02.
-The firm had revenue of $191.00 million for the quarter, compared to analysts’ expectations of $183.08 million.
+Ormat Technologies (NYSE:ORA – Get Rating) last posted its earnings results on Wednesday, February 23rd.
+The energy company reported $0.41 EPS for the quarter, topping the Zacks’ consensus estimate of $0.39 by $0.02.
 Ormat Technologies had a return on equity of 3.94% and a net margin of 9.36%.
-The firm’s revenue for the quarter was up 6.5% on a year-over-year basis.
-During the same quarter in the previous year, the firm posted $0.39 EPS.
-Analysts expect that Ormat Technologies, Inc. will post 1.36 earnings per share for the current fiscal year.
+The business had revenue of $191.00 million for the quarter, compared to analysts’ expectations of $183.08 million.
+During the same quarter in the previous year, the firm earned $0.39 earnings per share.
+The business’s revenue was up 6.5% compared to the same quarter last year.
+On average, equities research analysts forecast that Ormat Technologies, Inc. will post 1.36 EPS for the current fiscal year.

-The business also recently declared a quarterly dividend, which will be paid on Wednesday, March 23rd.
-Investors of record on Wednesday, March 9th will be given a $0.12 dividend.
-This represents a $0.48 annualized dividend and a yield of 0.64%.
-The ex-dividend date is Tuesday, March 8th.
-Ormat Technologies’s dividend payout ratio (DPR) is presently 43.64%.
+The company also recently announced a quarterly dividend, which will be paid on Wednesday, March 23rd.
+Stockholders of record on Wednesday, March 9th will be given a dividend of $0.12 per share.
+This represents a $0.48 dividend on an annualized basis and a dividend yield of 0.64%.
+The ex-dividend date of this dividend is Tuesday, March 8th.
+Ormat Technologies’s dividend payout ratio (DPR) is currently 43.64%.

 Ormat Technologies, Inc operates as a holding company.
 The firm engages in the geothermal and recovered energy power businesses.
 It operates through the following segments: Electricity, Product and Energy Storage.
 The Electricity segment focuses on the sale of electricity from the company’s power plants pursuant to power purchase agreements.